gpenazzi/gpenazzi.github.io/_posts/2019-06-10-turicreate-titanic.markdown

 tags: [machine learning, turicreate]
 ---

 This Jupyter notebook is rendered by [nbviewer](www.nbviewer.jupyter.org).
-If the content is not displayed here, you can open it from [this link](https://nbviewer.ipython.org/gist/gpenazzi/914da449e19f3fe893efcac0b44dcf8d).
-You can download the notebook [here](https://gist.github.com/gpenazzi/914da449e19f3fe893efcac0b44dcf8d).
+Some browsers may see this as a security risk and refuse to display it.
+You can open it from [this link](https://nbviewer.ipython.org/gist/gpenazzi/914da449e19f3fe893efcac0b44dcf8d) or download the notebook [here](https://gist.github.com/gpenazzi/914da449e19f3fe893efcac0b44dcf8d).

 <p style="text-align:left">
 <iframe src="https://nbviewer.ipython.org/gist/gpenazzi/914da449e19f3fe893efcac0b44dcf8d" frameborder="0" width="100%" scrolling="no" seamless="seamless" height="15000px" > </iframe>